 (The day before he’d talked to a pushy young man named Jimmie Rodgers, but he’d talked to a lot of pushy young men that week, and Rodgers had gone away without singing – though he promised that he’d be back next week with his band.)

 Then things changed.
 Peer spent Monday morning auditioning acts which had come into Bristol over the weekend, most of them in response to the front-page story in The Bristol News Bulletin.
-Some of them were good, some of them were bad, none of them were what he was listening for … until, sometime that morning, a vocal trio called the Carter Family came in.
+Some of them were good, some of them were bad, but none of them was what he was listening for … until, sometime that morning, a vocal trio called the Carter Family came in.

 The Carters had had a long drive from Mace’s Spring, Virginia, over rutted country roads.
 A.P. had had to change several flat tires, forcing a skeptical Sara and a seven-months-pregnant Maybelle to get out and stand around in the hot sun of a Virginia summer.
-They’d gotten into Bristol, where they were staying with A.P.’s sister, Virgie, and her husband, Roy Hobbs (Not the famous-but-fictitious ballplayer of the same name).
+They’d gotten into Bristol, where they were staying with A.P.’s sister, Virgie, and her husband, Roy Hobbs (not the famous-but-fictitious ballplayer of the same name).
 A.P. wanted to rehearse, but Sara and Maybelle made it clear that this wasn’t going to happen: They were tired and they were going to eat and go to bed.

 They were ready to go the next morning, though, and it didn’t take Peer long to realize that this was what he’d been waiting for.
 He immediately invited the Carters to come in that afternoon for a recording session – and, when Anita Peer reminded him that his afternoon schedule was already jammed, Peer invited the Carters in for an impromptu evening session.